-These stylish stays across the globe prove that you don't have to sacrifice location, charm or even luxury when traveling on a budget.
-We've found 20 cheap hotels that offer everything from sexy rooftop bars and infinity pools to award-winning restaurants and buzzy bars.
+These stylish stays across the globe prove that you don't have to sacrifice location, charm, or even luxury when traveling on a budget.
+We found 19 cheap hotels that offer everything from sexy rooftop bars and infinity pools to award-winning restaurants and buzzy bars.

 El Patio 77, Mexico City

 Finding a hotel that won't blow your budget in Mexico City isn't easy, especially in desirable neighborhoods like Condesa and Roma.
 This sweet eco-friendly hideaway in the up-and-coming Colonia of San Rafael has the antidote.
-The grand 19th-century home was converted into a boutique stay five years ago, with 8 suites inspired by Mexican states.
-Inside, you'll find locally-sourced antiques, ornate chandeliers and warm earthy tones.
+The grand 19th-century home was converted into a boutique stay five years ago, with eight suites inspired by Mexican states.
+Inside, you'll find locally-sourced antiques, ornate chandeliers, and warm earthy tones.
 Four of the suites have private bathrooms ( the rest are shared), and all come in well under $150.
 That means plenty of pesos left over to explore the city's world-class culinary scene.

 The Jane Hotel, New York

 Built in 1908 as a house for sailors, the buzzy Jane Hotel is a downtown gem with ship-shaped cabins that range from a cozy 50 square feet to 250 square feet (called the "Captain's Cabins.")
 Not only are the affordable hotel rates extremely attractive for NYC, but there are gratis inclusions galore, from free bicycles to wifi, and you can't beat the location just steps from the High Line.
 Before you head out to explore, fuel up at the hotel's outpost of beloved East Village favorite Cafe Gitane.

 citizenM New York Times Square, New York

 New York may epitomize over-the-top luxury stays, but the city has its fair share of chic, cheap hotels.
 Take citizenM New York Times Square, a hip sleep that's modern (low-slung leather couches, lipstick-red accents) and playful (tablets in rooms control lighting and DJ-curated tunes).
 We love the wraparound rooftop terrace, grab-n-go wine bar and housemade breakfast spread (for free!).